*Update, March 2018: We’ve updated our women stats in honor of International Women’s Day.

 Some mentioned the social good mission of Lemonade:

 Brooke, a renter in NY, wrote that “if there could be a charitable element to every one of my fixed expenses, the companies providing them would be a no-brainer.
-I love that getting to pick the charity that could receive a donation personalizes the experience, and the report Lemonade put out after the Giveback was incredible to read.”
+I love that getting to pick the charity that could receive a donation personalizes the experience, and the 2017 social impact report Lemonade put out after the Giveback was incredible to read.”

 Lynn, a renter-turned-homeowner in NY, wrote “loved that I was doing a bit of good while getting insurance.
 Being able to support an organization like Women in Need (WIN) just through your usual boring insurer is unreal.”